mostlygeek/animator/README.md

 MOVED
 =====

-TThis has been largly abandoned for our new [anim8 jQuery plugin](https://github.com/luckyladygames/anim8).
+This has been largly abandoned for our new [anim8 jQuery plugin](https://github.com/luckyladygames/anim8).
 It is here for archive / educational purposes.

 About